 19 Old Fulton Street between Front and Water Streets

 When our family has a commitment-free spring or summer afternoon, we head to Juliana’s and feast on the Margherita pizza.
 Made by the Grimaldi family, who sold their original restaurant and name, the food reflects their passion for pizza culture.
-Dining in is a great option—kids will love the jukebox and the people-watching—but alfresco or indoors, when you're done a ride on Jane's Carousel is a must.
+Dining in is a great option: Kids will love the jukebox and the people-watching, whether alfresco or indoors.
+When you're done, a ride on Jane's Carousel is a must.

 Love & Dough